Skip to main content

 The Legal and Ethical Lacunae

 The deployment of these predictive technologies operates in a significant legal and ethical void.
-In the United States, there is no comprehensive federal law comparable to the GDPR in Europe.
+In the United States, there is no comprehensive federal data privacy law comparable to the GDPR in Europe.
 The legal framework is a patchwork of state laws (like the California Consumer Privacy Act) and sector-specific regulations.

 As established, HIPAA’s protections do not extend to most wellness app developers.
 This leaves the consumer with little recourse or control over how these powerful inferences about their health are generated and used.